AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

   </tr>
   <tr>
    <td role="rowheader">[!UICONTROL Source Sandbox]</td>
-   <td>Enter or map the Name an IMS Org ID of the sandbox that contains the items you want the package to contain.</td>
+   <td>Enter or map the Name and IMS Org ID of the sandbox that contains the items you want the package to contain.</td>
   </tr>
  </tbody>
 </table>